zhangsquared/gRPCDemo/README.md

 **GrpcSampleService**
 * _Protos_: defines DTOs and API
 * _APIs_: self-generated APIs, equivalent of Controllers in MVC style
-* _Services_: can use Container for dependency injection If the business logic is simple enough, it can be written directly into _APIs_ layer (without _Services_ layer)
+* _Services_: can use Container for dependency injection.
+If the business logic is simple enough, it can be written directly into _APIs_ layer (without _Services_ layer)
 * _DAL_: in-memory entity framework core (if data persistence required)
 * _Models_: POCO entity